Toqozz/toqozz.github.io/_posts/2018-08-30-unity-object-database.markdown

 To avoid any confusion, when I say `MonoBehaviour`-only type problem solving, I mean avoiding all use of the `Resources/` folder and strictly assigning objects in the inspector (drag and drop).

-&nbsp;
-A further point to note is that you probably shouldn't use something like this for huge databases.
+Further, note that you probably shouldn't use something like this for huge databases.
 Loading all those assets into memory can take time.
 A solution might be to load the database once using an Init() method when the game starts.